 Starting a conversation with elders is a challenging thing, especially when they have their predefined notions and conceptions about certain things.
-Many at times, we struggle to start a conversation with the older people.
+Many times, we struggle to start a conversation with older people.
 We begin with the wrong topic and end up in a clash of opinions.
 This is generally because of the generation gap and mindset that both age groups have.
 There are certain things that you need to take care of while talking with the elders, and let’s see how:

 Do’s while talking with older adults

 When people get old, they gradually limit their circle and become introverts.
 Hence, they get excited when anyone comes to talk to them.
 Older adults appreciate it when you take the time to listen to their words and get to know them, even if their perception is different from that of yours.
 Engage in small talks, learn details about their lives, and remember those details to ask them about it later.
 For them, it is the little things that matter at that age, and you must show your care and friendliness towards them.

 Mind your body language and tone

 Talking to an elderly adult is not like the casual conversation you have with your friends.
 Each word, tone, gesture, and facial expression matters.
 Speak with a low-toned voice that sounds friendly and supportive.
 You can adjust your communication style if it becomes clear that the person you are talking to is of the same vibe as yours.
 But never take this for granted as the case may vary most of the time.

 The older adults feel so happy when you ask them about their work or life experiences and doubts regarding anything.
 They are so passionate about explaining things to you.
 Before you begin the conversation, ask them about how they want to be communicated with, which name should they be addressed, and the tone of the discussion.
 This helps the speaker to adjust their thoughts, opinions, and needs.

 Don’ts while talking with seniors